deborahdore/deborahdore.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student in NLP at the <a href='https://www.inria.fr/fr/marianne'>Marianne TEAM</a>.
+subtitle: PhD Student in the <a href='https://www.inria.fr/fr/marianne'>Marianne TEAM</a>.

 profile:
   align: right